Suhasshenoy/Movie-Ticket-Booking-Website/README.md

 <br />
 <br />
+Synopsis, srs, er-diagram, relational diagram, data flow diagrams are available in the documentation folder.
+MongoDB is used to store images of movies and reviews posted by user. <br /> <br />

 Feel free to fork and contribute to the project. <br /> <br />
 Feature that can be added <br />